vl4ds/Documentation/capabilities-reference.rst

 .. note::

     This document is a work in progress.
-    Many capabiltiies are not yet fully documented (those that don't have links to more information).
+    Many capabilities are not yet fully documented (those that don't have links to more information).
     We are continually working to document all the capabilities.

 Quick Reference